chicagopython/projectNight_corePython_grouper/README.md

 ## Problem:
-This is a meta-exercise: the project is to optimally group people of different skils together for an event such as project night.
+This is a meta-exercise: the project is to optimally group people of different skills together for an event such as project night.
 Further, to make it challenging, the goal is to use Core Python and no imported libraries (except for [`random`][random]).